joeshaw/roku-homekit/README.md

 Copyright 2021 Joe Shaw

-`roku-homecontrol` is licensed under the MIT License.
+`roku-homekit` is licensed under the MIT License.
 See the LICENSE file for details.